Here’s a quick guide on how to find great places to eat in China.

-The rules that the locals use to find great places to eat in China — including Mainland China, Hong Kong, and Taiwan.
+These are the rules that the locals use to find great places to eat — including Mainland China, Hong Kong, and Taiwan.

 These are just a few questions that you’ll find yourself asking when eating out in Greater China, a place we spent many years living and exploring — something we’ll continue to do.